nbeerten/better-todoist-calendar-sync/README.md

 It works best on proton calendar, which I use, but it also works on Google Calendar.
 The description of the event needs to support simple HTML to use this calendar.

-Currently, it's only available in Dutch.
+Currently, it's only available in Dutch and English.

 Usage is as follows:
 Go to your Todoist settings, then navigate to the Integrations tab.
 Head to the "Developer" section, then copy your API Token.